Dismissing staff isn't easy, but it's sometimes necessary for the sake of your business.

 An employee can claim unfair dismissal if the business employs:

-- less than 15 staff (excluding irregular casuals), and the employee has worked there for 12 months or more OR
+- fewer than 15 staff (excluding irregular casuals) and the employee has worked there for 12 months or more, or

-- 15 or more staff (excluding irregular casuals), and the employee has worked there for six months or more.
+- 15 or more staff (excluding irregular casuals) and the employee has worked there for 6 months or more.